ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

 Juvenile Justice System (US)

-When a child or teen faces criminal charges for violating a sibling, the case is often handled by the Juvenile Justice System (see this flowchart; varies by state).
+When a child or teen faces criminal charges for violating a sibling, the case is often handled by the Juvenile Justice System (see this flowchart; specifics vary by state).
 The specifics of what happened, at what age, when it was made known, and the laws of the state where it happened all factor into whether the case is handled by adult or juvenile court.
 This decision is made early in the process and will influence not only the legal process but the trajectory of the child’s life.
 It is almost always better for the child to have their case handled in juvenile court.
 For information specific to your situation, contact a local defense lawyer with expertise in this area.

 The Juvenile Justice System operates under the assumption that children’s and teens’ brains are still developing.
 There is reason to hope they will respond well to treatment.
 As their brains mature they tend to develop more empathy and better self-control.
 Because of these factors, juveniles are less likely than adults to be a risk to society for the rest of their lives.
 Despite the faults of the juvenile system, it is almost always a better option than the adult system.